Mlaiel/iacherie/artifacts/CONTRIBUTING.md

 Copyright: (c) 2025 Fahed Mlaiel.
 All rights reserved.
 Classification: PROPRIETARY - CONFIDENTIAL

-This module implements advanced AI content processing for the Ainflue platform.
+This module implements advanced AI content processing for the IA Chérie platform.
 All algorithms and implementations are proprietary to Fahed Mlaiel.
 """